 Genetics and history are said to be key factors behind why Russians abuse alcohol.
 Some scientists say Russians tend to drink more because their bodies metabolize alcohol more slowly in a manner that prevents them from experiencing hangovers.
 Others speculate that alcohol abuse is more problematic in Russia on behalf of its history: tavern owners in the 16th and 17th centuries were given incentives for high alcohol sales from the Russian government, which resulted in alcohol abuse becoming part of Russian culture.

 Drinking in Russia became most prevalent during the 1990s, when the former Soviet Union suffered its collapse.
-Many Russians used alcohol to mask symptoms of anxiety and depression, and to cope with the state of the economy.
+Many Russians used alcohol to mask symptoms of anxiety and depression just to cope with the state of the economy.
 Recent studies show that alcohol consumption in Russia is gradually on the decline, but the country still has a long way to go in terms of decreasing its alcohol-related death rate.

 The Romanian population consumes 14.4 liters of alcohol per year.
 Beer represents half of all alcohol consumption in Romania, with wine and spirits making up the remaining 29 percent and 21 percent, respectively.
 Experts say that an estimated two million Romanians abuse alcohol, but that the country is sorely lacking in terms of alcohol addiction treatment.